-Start by removing all existing weeds and other material, if necessary use an appropriate systematic weed killer.
+Start by removing all existing weeds and other material, if necessary use an appropriate total weed killer.

 If the area has been overgrown with weeds for several years, it is important to reduce the number of weed seeds in the soil.
 It may be necessary therefore to allow time for the first flush of weeds to germinate then remove before attempting to sow any wildflowers.

 Wildflowers prefer a poor soil with low nutrients.
 If practical, remove any good quality top soil.

 Once the weeds have been removed, prepare soil to a fine tilth ready for sowing your wildflower seeds.

 Try not to disturb the soil any further as this may bring more weed seeds to the surface.

 Choose a wildflower seed mixture suitable for your soil conditions.
 If uncertain, remember to think what your soil is like during the growing period from March - October (most soils during the winter can be heavy and wet).

 Sowing times can be any time during the period from the end of March to the end of October.
 The ideal time being the cooler spring and autumn months - avoid the hot summer months.

 Sow wildflower seed at 5 gms/m2, it should not be necessary to rake the seed over as the light helps germination of many species.

 To assist sowing, it is advisable to mix the wildflower seed with a carrier such as dry sand.
 This will help in distributing the seed evenly over a large area.
 A seed spreader can also help with this.

 The nurse grasses will appear within 7 - 10 days; the wildflowers may vary depending upon species - some may take only a few weeks, while others can take several months.